MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 3 - Implement the SysExtensionSerializer framework.md

 # Business scenario

-**Business Scenario**: Imagine you're a developer working on customizations for Microsoft Dynamics 365 Finance and Operations Apps (D365FO).
+**Business Scenario**: Imagine you're a developer working on customizations for Microsoft Dynamics 365 finance and operations apps.
 You need to add new fields to a standard table, but adding too many fields directly to the table can cause performance issues and make it difficult to apply future updates from Microsoft.

-**How can the Hands-on Exercise Help?** The hands-on exercise you linked provides a step-by-step guide on how to implement the SysExtensionSerializer framework in D365FO.
+**How can the Hands-on Exercise Help?** The hands-on exercise you linked provides a step-by-step guide on how to implement the SysExtensionSerializer framework in the software.
 This framework offers a way to add new fields to existing tables without directly modifying them.
-By following the exercise, you'll learn how to extend the functionality of standard tables in D365FO without compromising performance or hindering future updates.
+By following the exercise, you'll learn how to extend the functionality of standard tables in the system without compromising performance or hindering future updates.